Ayudha Poojai: Soundtrack

+Release

+Aayudha Poojai was originally scheduled to be released on Diwali of 1995.

 Critical reception

 Kalki praised the performances of the cast, the cinematography and editing, but panned the music and choreography, calling it double headache.
 The Hindu wrote, "Arjun continues to ride the success wave mixing his powerful fight scenes with some subdued, controlled acting in areas of drama".